sstsimulator/sst-docs/README.md

       * Generate

 **SST-Team Tasks**

-When a pull request to master from a feature branch is generated:
+When a pull request to **master** branch from a feature branch is generated:
    * Following the general operations above and test/review the changes to the website
-   * Review changes and merge the pull request into **master** if acceptable.
+   * Review changes and merge the pull request into **master** branch if acceptable.
-   * run the following command from the sst-websit/website directory:
+   * run the following command from the sst-website/website directory:
       * ```> GIT_USER=<github_user_name> CURRENT_BRANCH=master USE_SSH=true npm run publish-gh-pages```